A BRIEF HISTORY

 Ladakh Marathon was started in 2012 to show the world that Ladakh was up and running.
 The Marathon was also started to encourage the youth to take up running not only to lead a healthy lifestyle but also to give them a platform to participate and perform at a competitive level.

-From 1,500 participants in the 1st edition to close to 5,500 in the 8th edition, from India and around the world, Ladakh Marathon has grown over these years because of the most valuable support from the people of Ladakh and its runners.
 Being a very unique race in the Himalaya with its stunning & picturesque landscape of mountains, rivers & valleys it is growing in participation each passing year.

 Beginning from the 8th edition of Ladakh Marathon, a conscious decision was made to reduce the use of single use plastic to protect our fragile environment.
 We remain committed to same in achieving our ideology of “leave only footprints behind” in the years to come.